Barry Cofield: Professional career

-2006 NFL draft
+Pre-draft

 Projected as a mid-third-round draft selection, Cofield was described by Sports Illustrated as an "athletic prospect who flashes ability" and "offers potential at defensive tackle or as a two-gap lineman."

 Cofield had a 465-pound bench press, a 660-pound squat.

-New York Giants
+New York Giants (first stint)

-Cofield was drafted by the New York Giants as the 124th pick in 2006 NFL Draft.
+Cofield was selected by the New York Giants as the 124th pick in 2006 NFL draft.
 As a rookie in 2006, he started all 16 regular season games and the NFC Wild Card Game at nose tackle and led the defensive line with 67 tackles (43 solo).
-He also had 22 QB pressures, 3 QB hits and 1.5 sacks.
-In 2007, played in all 16 regular season games with 15 starts and started all 4 postseason games and finished with 41 tackles (21 solo), 1 sack, 6 QB hurries, 4 QB hits and 1 pass defensed.
+He also had 22 QB pressures, 3 quarterback hits and 1.5 sacks.
+In 2007, played in all 16 regular season games with 15 starts and started all 4 postseason games and finished with 41 tackles (21 solo), 1 sack, 6 quarterback hurries, 4 quarterback hits and 1 pass defensed.
 In 2008 Cofield started 15 games, made 43 tackles and 3 sacks and forced a fumble.
 In 2010, his last season with the Giants, Cofield became famous for his 'taser' dance that he would perform after sacking the opposing quarterback.

 Washington Redskins

-On July 27, 2011, Cofield agreed to a six-year deal with the Washington Redskins that will pay him $12.5 million in guaranteed money.
+On July 27, 2011, Cofield agreed to a six-year deal with the Washington Redskins that paid him $12.5 million in guaranteed money.

 Cofield, originally being a defensive tackle in the Giants' 4-3 defense, was converted to a nose tackle in Redskins' 3-4 defense.
 He received praise for how well his transition to his new position went due to the short amount time he had to learn how to play the position caused by the 2011 NFL lockout.

 Cofield would end up starting in all 16 games of the 2011 season and recorded 25 combined tackles, three sacks, and a new career high of eight pass deflections.

 On November 14, 2012, during the Redskins' bye week in the 2012 season, Cofield was made a co-defensive captain after a team vote.

-Cofield was placed on injured reserve designated for return on September 9, 2014 after suffering a high ankle sprain.
+Cofield was placed on injured reserve designated for return on September 9, 2014, after suffering a high ankle sprain.
 The Redskins placed him back on the active roster on November 11, 2014.
 He was released on February 27, 2015.

-Second stint with Giants
+New York Giants (second stint)

-On December 17, 2015, Cofield re-signed with the New York Giants.
+On December 17, 2015, Cofield re-signed with the Giants.